thenoseman/vim-rspec/README.md

 TODO
 -------
  * Further refactoring to improve maintainability
- * Support for rspec2 (longer term, as I currently don't use it myself)
  * Custom paths for RunSpecs (e.g. fast_specs dir)
  * Support for other testing frameworks (test/unit, shoulda), maybe